r-obert/xpool.rb/README.md

 __2.__

 The `#schedule` method returns an `XPool::Process` object that you can interact with.
-It represents the process running a job.
-Arguments can be passed to a job from the `#schedule` method.
+It represents the process running a scheduled job.
+Arguments are passed to a job from the `#schedule` method.

 ```ruby
 class Job